spiffe/spiffe/standards/SPIFFE_Federation.md

 As an interoperability concern, servers MUST NOT require client authentication to access the bundle endpoint; this includes both transport layer (e.g. client certificates) and HTTP-layer (e.g. Authentication headers) authentication schemes.

 Upon receiving an HTTP GET request for the correct path, the bundle endpoint server MUST respond with the most up-to-date version of the SPIFFE bundle available.
-The exact path value may be chosen by the operator, and appears as part of the bundle endpoint URL.
-The bundle endpoint server MUST transmit the bundle encoded as UTF-8 and SHOULD set the `Content-Type` header to `application/json` on the response.
+The response MUST be encoded as UTF-8 and SHOULD set the `Content-Type` header to `application/json` on the response.
+The path from which the SPIFFE bundle is served is not constrained by this specification.

 Bundle endpoint servers MAY respond with HTTP redirect (as defined by [RFC 7231 section 6.4][8]) if the authority for serving the requested bundle has moved.
 The target URL of the redirect MUST also be a [valid bundle endpoint URL](#5211-endpoint-url-requirements) as defined in this profile.
 Servers SHOULD use a temporary redirect; support for redirection is intended for operational considerations (e.g. serving a bundle via a CDN) and not as a means to permanently migrate the bundle endpoint URL.
 See the [Security Considerations](#7-security-considerations) for more information.